maxsnew/grammars-and-semantic-actions/README.md

 >If a disjunction `⊕[ x ∈ X ] A x` is unambiguous then each `A x` is unambiguous

 Given in `Grammar.Sum.Unambiguous` as `unambiguous⊕ᴰ`.
-This defintion requires that the map `σ : A x ⊢ ⊕[ x ∈ X ] A` is a monomorphism, which is not proven internally but axiomatized in the same file as `isMono-σ`.
+This defintion requires that the map `σ : A x ⊢ ⊕[ x ∈ X ] A` is a monomorphism, which is axiomatized in the same file as `isMono-σ`.

 ### Definition 4.4